angelozerr/tern-outline/README.md

 # Usage

-[tern-outline](https://github.com/angelozerr/tern-outline) can be used to display the outline of a JavaScript file.
+[tern-outline](https://github.com/angelozerr/tern-outline) is a [tern plugin](http://ternjs.net/) which can be used to display the outline of a JavaScript file.

 # Editors / IDE